European Union Ethics Body

+After the European Commission tabled its proposal on 8 June 2023 (COM(2023)311), negotiations produced an Agreement that the European Parliament approved on 25 April 2024, and that was published in the Official Journal as OJ L 2024/1365 on 17 May 2024, with entry into force twenty days after publication.

-"Democracy can thrive only if citizens trust their institutions.
-People around Europe do not distinguish whether a scandal has originated in one or the other institution.
-Therefore, if we want to remain credible in their eyes we need all to be subject to common ethical standards.
-The very serious allegations that emerged over the past few months made me use the opportunity to do something right when things go wrong.
-Therefore, I call on our partners in the European Parliament, the Council and the other institutions to swiftly support the proposal for an Ethics Body.
+"Democracy can thrive only if citizens trust their institutions. [...]
+Therefore, I call on our partners [...] to swiftly support the proposal for an Ethics Body.
 We need to develop and apply common clear, comprehensible and transparent standards for all the European institutions."